 The ‘framework’ will stretch over the three years of Vocational Training and will be delivered through sessions at Deanery days, VTS and small group discussions.
 Year 1 will concentrate on developing self awareness through exploration of strengths, values and needs, year 2 will look at how we interact with those around us and year 3 will look more at organisational resilience as the trainees move into practice for their ST3 year.
 By completion of training it is hoped that the trainees will have a ‘scaffolding’ of skills that they can continue to build on as they progress into independent practice.

-th framework will be a series of “masterclasses’ which will explore some of the concepts in greater depth.
+To further support delivery of this framework we will be running a series of “masterclasses’ which will explore some of the concepts in greater depth.
 These will be open to all trainees from any specialty and post registration doctors including GP Trainers.
 We really hope they will be of interest to you.

 Recognising that this is an important initiative, the GP school is working in close collaboration with CAMERA [ Collaboration for the Advancement of Medical Education Research and Assessment] at Plymouth University to evaluate the implementation and impact of the ‘framework’.